niv-en/flood-monitoring/README.md

 ## Acknowledgements

-This is a wrapper built on top of the UK Environemt Agency flood monitoring [API](https://environment.data.gov.uk/flood-monitoring/doc/reference) and is not affiliated with the environemnt agency.
+This is a wrapper built on top of the UK Environment Agency flood monitoring [API](https://environment.data.gov.uk/flood-monitoring/doc/reference) and is not affiliated with the environment agency.